amonjaraz/guitar-tuner/README.md

 How it works: The app receives input from a microphone and applies an autocorrelation function to detect the input sound's harmonic period.
 Using this period, we are able to find frequency knowing that Frequency = 1/Period .

-Summary: A pitch detection app running on the web that is capable of tuning musical instruments!
+Summary: A pitch detection app running on the web that is capable of tuning musical instruments.
+It currently only work on desktop/laptop computers.